sftpplus/sftpplus-docker/README.rst

 the `configuration/` subdirectory.
 Then modify `server.ini` to use these files.

-User data should be handled by a separate volume, outside of the container, mounted from the docker host.
+User data should be handled by a separate volume, outside of the container, mounted from the Docker host.
-This will allow the data to persist when the container no longer exists, and also ease access to the data outside of the container .
+This will allow the data to persist when the container no longer exists, and also ease access to the data outside of the container.
 For production usage, dedicated volumes should be used for user data.

 The default configuration will enable all the supported protocols and expose